awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 ------

 If you change the key pair that you use to connect to the instance, we don't update the instance metadata to show the new public key\.
 Instead, the instance metadata continues to show the public key for the key pair that you specified when you launched the instance\.
-For more information, see [Retrieving instance metadata](instancedata-data-retrieval.md)\.
+For more information, see [Retrieve instance metadata](instancedata-data-retrieval.md)\.

 Alternatively, on a Linux instance, the public key content is placed in an entry within `~/.ssh/authorized_keys`\.
 You can open this file in an editor\.
 The following is an example entry for the key pair named **my\-key\-pair**\.
 It consists of the public key followed by the name of the key pair\.